Approach to TMS Treatment for PTSD

 Study Design and Participants

-The study involved participants diagnosed with PTSD who had not responded adequately to conventional treatments.
-It was structured as a controlled clinical trial to establish the efficacy of TMS.
+The study included people with PTSD who did not get better with standard treatments.
+It was set up as a controlled clinical trial to test how effective TMS is.

 TMS Treatment Protocol

-The study used a specific protocol for TMS application, targeting brain regions implicated in PTSD, such as the prefrontal cortex.
-The frequency, intensity, and duration of the TMS sessions were carefully calibrated.
+The study used a set method for TMS treatment, focusing on parts of the brain linked to PTSD, like the prefrontal cortex.
+The frequency, strength, and length of the TMS sessions were carefully adjusted.

 Outcome Measures